 I have written a diary since I was 8 years old and written stories since I was 6 years old so I was always buying and being gifted various notebooks of different shapes and sizes.

 But I didn’t always use them for the same reasons.

 I thought I would share some uses of notebooks, from the things I have used them for.

-Like I said, I’ve had a diary since I was 8.
+As I said, I’ve had a diary since I was 8.
 At first, it was a tool to bitch about my sister, who I shared a room with and didn’t always get along with at that tender age.
-Of course sharing a room meant that she knew about the diary and most likely read it.
+Of course, sharing a room meant that she knew about the diary and most likely read it.
 I read hers.
-Sorry sis!
+Sorry, sis!